Pareto Adaptive Robust Optimality via a Fourier-Motzkin Elimination Lens: Properties of PARO Solutions

 \subsection{Existence of a PARO Stage-1 solution}

-We prove existence of PARO Stage-1 solutions in two steps.
-First, we prove that a PARO solution to \eqref{eq: P} is equivalent to a PRO solution to a static RO problem with a convex PWL objective.
-Subsequently, we prove that PRO solutions to such problems always exist.
+We prove existence of PARO Stage-1 solutions in three steps.
+First, we prove that \eqref{eq: P} is equivalent to a static RO problem with a convex PWL objective.
+Subsequently, we prove that a PRO solution to this static RO problem is equivalent to a PARO solution to \eqref{eq: P}.
+Lastly, we prove that PRO solutions to such problems always exist.